 You may notice some white, dry lines in your underwear (along with a dry sensation at the vulva) even during your infertile phases.
 Not to worry!
 This is simply vaginal cell slough and is how the vagina sheds its dead epithelial cells.
 Vaginal cell slough is not cervical fluid.
 It’s how the vagina self-cleans and keeps its environment balanced.

 Tracking Cervical Mucus - Be Consistent

 It’s recommended to track cervical mucus by checking every single time you go to the bathroom.
+You can observe it by wiping before and after going and noting what you feel and see.
 At the end of the day, you record the most fertile cervical fluid you saw during the day.
-You can do this either in an app (without predictions) or on a paper chart.
+You can do this either in an app (like Tempdrop's app on iOS/Android) or on a paper chart.
 Be consistent in how you check, for example by only checking externally by wiping front to back over the vulva.
 It can take a little time, but developing this habit is key!

 Sophia Zaferes is a passionate advocate for Fertility Awareness and holistic women’s health and self-studied for many years before making the jump into a two-year master’s level program through Justisse College International to become a Holistic Reproductive Health Practitioner.
 While she has taught FAM for a few years now, this program is deepening her knowledge and equipping her to better serve the women she works with.
 Other passions include natural childbirth and pregnancy, herbalism, and non-toxic living - all of these inform the information and services she provides.
 She lives with her husband and cat in their little apartment.